alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/museums-galleries.markdown

 - you won’t sell the exhibits
 - the exhibits are sent directly on import to your approved establishment
 - you exhibit the goods exclusively at your approved establishment
-- you keep a record of the exhibits

-[SME question: what kind of records need to be kept?
-Why are these records needed?]

 You can get VAT relief if either: